-HFX Wanderers take 2:1 lead over Valour FC in Qualifying Round 2 at Wanderers Grounds in Halifax on 5 June.
+HFX Wanderers FC took a 2:1 lead over Valour FC in the Canadian Championship Qualifying Round 2 at Wanderers Grounds in Halifax on 5 June.
 Valour […]

 HFX Wanderers FC took a 2:1 lead over Valour FC in the Canadian Championship Qualifying Round 2 at Wanderers Grounds in Halifax on 5 June.
 Valour will try to overcome the deficit on 12 June in the return leg at Investors’ Group Field in Winnipeg.
 HFX Wanderers narrowly beat out League1 Ontario champions Vaughan Azzurri in the first round, advancing 3:3 on away goals to face their Canadian Premier League counterparts Valour FC who entered the competition in Qualifying Round 2.